ibm-cloud-docs/virtual-servers/vsi_reconfigure.md

 6. Review your order confirmation for accuracy.
 Click **Edit** to edit your upgrade.
 7. Click **Confirm** to confirm your order and apply the changes to your device.

-## Modifying an existing virtual server (before pre-set flavors) or a dedicated virtual server
+## Modifying an existing virtual server (before pre-set profiles) or a dedicated virtual server
 1. From the Device List, click the name of the virtual server that you want to reconfigure.
 2. On the **Configuration** tab, you can click **Core or RAM upgrade** link to update the following items.